pyjarrett/calendon/py/README.md

 general, builds should be generated very few times for every build which occurs.
 With `--force`, will delete any preexisting build directory.

-`build [--clean]` - Build a configuration with a known compiler and configuration.
-With `--clean` will delete the previously existing build directory.
+`build` - Build a configuration with a known compiler and configuration.

 `check [--iterate]` - Runs regression tests, which include both unit and integration tests.  `--iterate` will only cause previously failed tests to run